 The Wedding

-Savannah fit in her wedding dress and looks like a radiant, blushing bride.
+With bated breath Savannah fits into her wedding dress.
+She looks like a radiant and the iconic description of the blushing bride.
 Her bridesmaids pepper her with compliments that leave her feeling beautiful regardless of her blossoming waistline.

-Mr and Mrs. James avoid me like the plague which I am not at all upset about.
-Michael is busy with his own groomsmen and I stay towards the bride so that I thankfully avoid any awkward conversations with him.
+Mr and Mrs. James avoid me like the plague which I am not at all upset about in the slightest.
+Charles has been tasked with the groomsmen so thankfully I can avoid any awkward conversations with him.
 I don't need or want any sentimental proclamations today if he decides to make any, although history has taught me to not hold my breath.

-The chapel portion of the reception area looks elegant and guests are already filing in.
+The chapel portion of the reception area looks elegant as guests begin filing in.
 Everything is going off without a hitch.
-I buzz Charles on the headset to make sure he is overseeing and not losing any of the guys as the ceremony is about to start.
+I buzz Charles on the headset to make sure everyone is accounted for before the wedding starts.

 "Groom is ready.
-Missing one groomsman but checking the bathrooms now and we will be good to go," Charles says over the headset.
+Missing one groomsman but checking the bathrooms now.
+We should be good to go," Charles says over the headset.
 I am quite surprised he is actually working and not being a pain in my butt.
 This is going even better than I could have anticipated.

 "Ok, I am going to check on the bride and bridesmaids."

 I head to look for Savannah, unsure of what I will find since her emotions seem to be a roller coaster these days.
-I go towards the suite that we set up for her.
-I knock gently and the door creaks open.
+I went towards the bridal suite that we had set up for her.
+I knock gently but no reply from Savannah so I push the door ajar.
 I push my head through as I hear what might be crying or sighing.
 I can't really make it out.

 I push through further when I realize the mirror in the bathroom is reflecting Savannah.
-Her face is flushed and her hair is swaying about.
+Her face is flushed with her hair swaying about.
 Perplexed I peak my head in further.
 I gasp as I am not prepared to see David, the step brother, pants down thrusting behind her.

 I suppress the urge to vomit.
 I tiptoe out of the room with the biggest complication I have yet to come across in this profession.
 The bride is actively cheating on the groom.
 I don't want to be the one to catch her in the act.
 She will obviously deny it and I will look like the jealous nutcase to Michael.
 The devil on my shoulder though thinks he deserves to be married to a two timing incestuous whore.
 Mrs. James would get what she deserves for a daughter in law.

-"Hey Charles," I whisper in the headset from the cracked door as head to the service hallway next to the room.
+"Hey Charles," I whisper in the headset from the stair well by the service entrance.

 "Yah"